vuejs/governance/FAQ.md

     Vue.js is able to deliver the plain JavaScript object syntax without resorting to dirty checking by using `Object.defineProperty`, which is an ECMAScript 5 feature.
 It only works on DOM elements in IE8 and there's no way to polyfill it for JavaScript objects.

+- **What is the current status of Vue.js?
+Can I use it in production?**

+    Vue.js is currently still in beta state (as of v0.9.1), so use it with caution and check for updates often.
+The API and internal mechanisms will be consolidated when v0.10 lands and Vue.js will be considered ready for production by then.

+- **Where is Vue.js being used?
+Are there any shipped projects?**

+    Vue.js is currently being used in internal projects at Google Creative Lab.
+Unfortunately these projects are confidential and cannot be shared with the public at this moment.
+However you are welcome to submit anything you built with Vue.js!
+Just send a tweet to @vuejs.

+- **So is Vue.js a Google project?**

+    No. Although it is being used at Google Creative Lab, Vue.js is a personal project and fully open sourced under the MIT License.

 - **What is the difference between Vue.js and AngularJS?**

     There are a few reasons to use Vue over Angular, although they might not apply for everyone: